Programming as Theory Building: Peter Naur's Essay

 Introduction to High-Frequency Trading Systems

-Posted on Mon, 27 Jun 2016 in Finance • Tagged with trading, hft, high-frequency, algorithms, finance
+Posted on Mon, 27 Jun 2016 in Finanzas • Tagged with trading, hft, high-frequency, algoritmos

 Fundamental concepts about High-Frequency Trading (HFT) systems, programs that execute thousands of trades per day in fractions of a second